-Since 2014, Kaushik is the part of the core team that involved in the process of formulating and commencing a three years full-time graduation course on Medical and Scientific Photography under Dept. of Clinical Photography at India’s premiere medical insititute, Post Graduate Insititute of Medical Education & Research (PGIMER), Chandigarh, India.
-Commencing from September 2017, this is the first of its kind course in India as well as Asia.
+Since 2014, Kaushik played the pivotal role as an integral part of the core team that involves in formulating and commencing India and Asia’s first graduation course (B.Sc.) in Medical and Scientific Photography under Dept. of Clinical Photography at India’s premiere medical institute, Post Graduate Insititute of Medical Education & Research (PGI Chandigarh), India.
+As the Technical Advisor, he designed the entire course and the syllabus having inputs from international experts in this field.

-In the area of Public Health, in 2013 he began a long-term investigating visual reportage on the Encephalitis endemic of Gorakhpur, claiming nearly 700 child deaths during each monsoon since 1978.
-The project could not be completed because of lack of fund, but again caught the media and public attention in 2017 after the massacre happened in BRD Medical College in August that claimed 70 odd child deaths in a week.
+In the area of Public Health, he began a long-term investigating visual reportage in 2013 on the lesser-known Encephalitis endemic of Gorakhpur, Uttar Pradesh. that is claiming nearly 700 child deaths during each monsoon since 1978.
+The project is withheld because of lack of fund, but caught the media and public attention in 2017 after the massacre happened in BRD Medical College in August that claimed 70 odd child deaths in a week.

 2013 – 2014: Monsoon of Death – an ‘incomplete’ long-term visual narrative project on Encephalitis Endemic of Gorakhpur, Uttar Pradesh to assess the morbidity and mortality of children in every monsoon as well as creating the mass awareness for government intervention; supported by Ishtihaar and published by Down To Earth (2014), Photojournale (2016) and Scroll.in (2017).